MulQuaBio/MQB/_sources/part-basic-stats.md

 - **Essential**: Functional R programming skills — variables, vectors, data frames, basic plotting (covered in [R chapter](notebooks/r))
 - **Helpful**: Basic understanding of mean, variance, and probability concepts
 - **If rusty**: Review [R chapter](notebooks/r) before starting

+## Recommended pre-work

+- If you have not completed the [Computing](part-computing) part, do that first (terminal + git basics help a lot).
+- If you want a gentle stats refresher before starting: skim the lecture notes for this part and do the first few exercises in [Data wrangling in R](notebooks/data-r).

 ## Do this first